lucibaker/shadowtracking/README.md

 Folder containing calibration image, background image, and mask image for each camera.

 **run1, run2, run3**
-Folders containing the images for each run
+Folders containing the images for each run.
+Image filenames must start with the camera name, e.g. 'CamA_0001.tif'

-## Instructions
+## Outputs

 ## Function descriptions